 Appleby’s story here just sounds fishy, and it most likely a lie.

-BW is even by 2019 still not in the cloud and neither is HANA.
+BW is even by 2019 still not in the cloud, and neither is HANA.
 HANA is still mostly on premises.
-HANA can be brought up on either AWS, GCP, or Azure, but this is to try to get HANA more popular.
-Our case study on HANA on Azure shows problems with using it on Azure as we covered in A HANA Performance and HANA on Azure Case Study.
+HANA can be brought up on either AWS, GCP, or Azure, but this is to get HANA more popular.
+Our case study on HANA on Azure shows problems using it on Azure, as we covered in A HANA Performance and HANA on Azure Case Study.

 Referencing Steve Lucas?

 I’m going to end this blog by stealing Steve’s words from his original blog, because they are still perfect 2 years on.